 This model works very simply.
-It has two bowls that are covered with a lid and connected to a timer.
+It has two compartments that are covered with a lid and connected to a timer.
 Once the timer goes off, the top opens, allowing the cat to eat the food inside.

-This automatic cat feeder has two bowls, allowing you to set up to two meals at a time.
+This feeder has two bowls, allowing you to set up to two meals at a time.
 This isn’t wonderful when compared to feeders that use dry food, but it is better than many wet food feeders.

 Instead of being for everyday use, this feeder is more suitable for occasional outing or day trips.